 When can I submit my music?

-We have one or two PlayBack submission periods per year.
-Each submission period is two to three weeks.
-Please watch for announcements from the Library about our submission periods.
+We are changing our PlayBack submission timeline this year.
+Please look for announcements from the Library about our new submission process in the coming months.
 For the most up-to-date PlayBack news, follow us on Twitter and Facebook.

 - We take submissions online.
-You will find the link to submit on this page during submission periods.
+You will find the link to submit on this page when submission is open.